 Report function

 The system doesn’t have any analyzing function.
-It can’t count with the same machine how many times that similar problem have been occurred. .
+It can’t count with the same machine how many times that similar problem have been occurred.

-There are many machines have been failure again and again.
-User can easily to analyze which machine has a big problem.
+Parts of the machines may have been failure again and again in casino.
+And for these frequently similar issues being reported, in the new CRM system should group them together without user participate.
+Therefore, user can easily to analyze which machine has a significant problem.

 Requirement Specification